Jurisdiction

 • Your relationship has permanently broken down.

-• Your marriage is legally recognised in the UK (including same-sex marriages).
+• Your marriage is legally recognised in the UK (this includes same-sex marriages).

-• You or your ex have a sufficient connection with England and Wales, such as:
+• You or your ex have a sufficient connection with England and Wales.
+This means:

 • Being domiciled in England and Wales when divorce proceedings begin.